options-vault/options-vault/README.md

 ### Detailed description of the functions in the `options-nft` contract

-[ADD IMAGE THAT SHOWS CYCLE BUT WITH FUNCTION NAMES EXECUTED FOR EACH BLOCK]
+TODO [ADD IMAGE THAT SHOWS CYCLE BUT WITH FUNCTION NAMES EXECUTED FOR EACH BLOCK]

+TODO (Split into public and prive functions)

 **:star2: _`submit-price-data`_**